MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxdistributejob.md

- #`rxDistributeJob`:  Distribute job across nodes of a cluster
+ #rxDistributeJob:  Distribute job across nodes of a cluster

  Applies to version 9.1.0 of package RevoScaleR.